- Brampton condos from ~$520,000 and townhouses from ~$650,000 offer realistic entry points for first-time buyers

 Home inspection costs – $400 to $600 depending on the size and age of the property – are paid before closing and are strongly recommended even in a buyer's market where you have leverage to include inspection conditions.
 An appraisal fee of $300 to $500 may apply depending on the lender, though many insured mortgage lenders waive this requirement.
 Moving costs, utility hookups, immediate repairs or upgrades, and a reserve fund for unexpected expenses should round out your budget.
 A practical rule of thumb is to budget 1.5 to 2 percent of the purchase price for total closing costs on top of your down payment, then adjust based on the specific items your broker and lawyer identify.

-FAQ's - First Time Home Buyer Brampton
+First Time Home Buyer in Brampton: your questions.

 How much do I need for a down payment on a first home in Brampton?